JakeEarley/random-integer/README.md

 between the given bounds.
 Checks should be made to ensure there will not be an error.

-CSS styling should be modern and utilise pastel colours.
+CSS styling should be modern and utilise a consistent colour scheme.